 Is there medicine in the needles?

-No, there is not medicine in the needles.
+No, there is no medicine in the needles.
 Acupuncture needles are surgical instruments that acupuncture physicians insert and manipulate in points along the body's meridians (precise anatomical locations in the body) used to induce a particular biological response or to stimulate a physiological function.

 Is acupuncture always used when treating a patient with Oriental Medicine?

 No, acupuncture is only one form of therapy among many other procedures that an acupuncturist may use in clinic.
 Herbal remedies are traditionally used in the forms of infusion, pills, tablets, capsules, intramuscular injections, granules, oral liquids, enemas, suppositories, poultices, plasters, creams, and skin solutions.
-Other typical TCM procedures are moxibustion, thermotherapy, hydrotherapy, massage, joint manipulations, therapeutic diet, life style counseling, etc.
+Other typical TCM procedures are moxibustion, thermotherapy, hydrotherapy, massage, joint manipulations, therapeutic diet, lifestyle counseling, etc.

-Why some conventional doctors do not recommend acupuncture and or herbal medicine?
-Some doctors of Western medicine do understand the benefits of acupuncture and herbal medicine, and they do refer patients to doctors of Oriental medicine.
-However it must be understood that conventional doctors, themselves, are also a product of Western culture which for the most part have not been aware of Traditional Chinese Medicine until very recent.
+In the West, doctors who understand the benefits of acupuncture and herbal medicine, refer patients to Oriental Medicine.
+However it must be understood that conventional doctors themselves, are a product of Western culture, which for the most part have not been aware of Oriental Medicine until recently.

 Do health insurance companies pay for acupuncture?

-My health insurance pays for acupuncture, but the agent says that only if it is provided by a doctor of Western Medicine.
+My health insurance plan pays for acupuncture, but the agent says that only if it is provided by a doctor of Western Medicine.
 Is that true?

-In Florida, under Florida State law, it is illegal to deny payment for acupuncture to an acupuncturist, if the insurer would pay for acupuncture by another health care provider (Law Reference: Florida Statute 627.6403).
+Again, insurance coverage for acupuncture varies according to State laws, insurance company, and type of policy or group policy.
+In Florida, it is illegal to deny payment for acupuncture to an acupuncturist, if the insurer would pay for the procedure when performed by another health care provider (Law Reference: Florida Statute 627.6403).
 Bear in mind that the insurance agent, adjuster, or representative, may not be familiar with Florida law on acupuncture and Oriental Medicine.
-Therefore, your explanation on this respect may be necessary.
+Therefore, your explanation in this regard may be necessary.

 If there is no insurance coverage for acupuncture, what is the usual fee to visit an acupuncturist?